anamarijapapic/Driving-School-Management-System/README.md

 ## General Info

-Driving School Management System is a web application that is used by driving school students, lecturers, instructors and administration.
-It handles driving school processes step-by-step - enrollment, course appointments and attendance tracking, and driving lessons scheduling. 🚗📝
+Driving School Management System is a web application that is used by driving school students, driving instructors and administration.
+It handles driving lessons scheduling and attendance tracking. 🚗📝

 > Project created as a college seminar:
 > *SRC136 - C# Programming*